-Group Assignment Individual Assignment SPI with SAMD21 NFC+Motor Board NFC Control MQTT Morse Code Device Design Files
+Group Assignment Individual Assignment SPI with SAMD21 NFC+Motor Board NFC Control ESP-NOW MQTT Morse Code Device Design Files

 Week 11